 The school community joins in celebrating Mass on a regular basis at both campuses.
 The students actively participate and help in the planning of the liturgies.

 The Sacrament of Reconciliation is offered on a regular basis.

 Students in the 3rd grade receive the Sacraments of Reconciliation and Holy Eucharist.
-Students in the 6th, 7th, or 8th grades receive the Sacrament of confirmation.
+Students in 8th grade receive the Sacrament of Confirmation.

 Communications